chillwei/Thyerlab_omega/README.md

 ```

 #### Verify installation
 We provide a test optimization to verify install.
-It performs a full library desig protocol using very few optimization steps so it is fast.
+It performs a full library design protocol using very few optimization steps so it is fast.
 ```
 python ./code/omega.py genes --config configs/test_install.yml
 ```